Corporate governance

 Basic policy on corporate governance

-Through fair and efficient corporate activities, the Company aims to earn the trust of our shareholders, customers, suppliers, local communities, employees, and other stakeholders, and to make further contribution to the international community in order to continue to grow and develop as a sustainable company.
+Through fair and efficient corporate activities, Suzuki aims to earn the trust of our shareholders, customers, suppliers, local communities, employees, and other stakeholders, and to make further contribution to the international community in order to continue to grow and develop as a sustainable company.
 To achieve this goal, the Company recognizes that continuous improvement of corporate governance is essential, and as a top priority management issue, we are actively working on various measures.

-Also, in order to be trusted further by society and stakeholders, we will disclose information immediately in a fair and accurate manner prescribed in laws and regulations and actively disclose information that we consider is beneficial to deepen their understanding of the Company.
+Also, in order to be trusted further by society and stakeholders, we will disclose information immediately in a fair and accurate manner prescribed by laws and regulations and actively disclose information that we consider is beneficial to deepen their understanding of the Company.
 Thus, we will further enhance the transparency of the Company.

-Corporate Governance Report
+- Corporate Governance Report

-https://www.globalsuzuki.com/ir/library/governance/pdf/report.pdf
+- https://www.globalsuzuki.com/ir/library/governance/pdf/report.pdf

 Outline of the corporate governance system